Thairo Estrada Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

 - The Reds have a 4.74 team ERA that ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to give up 183 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (183 total, 1.4 per game).

-- In his most recent time out on Wednesday against the Los Angeles Angels, the lefty threw four innings, allowing three earned runs while surrendering five hits.
+- In his most recent appearance on Friday, the lefty tossed six scoreless innings against the Arizona Diamondbacks while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.